JanMouwes/uu-infomov-assignment-3-safety-net/PROGRESS.md

 Doing so also messes up the colors when two tanks overlap.
 At this point I can only reason that it is a long data-dependency on pixs through p0ss, p1ss, p2ss, p3ss  interpol weights?

-Using the scaled pixels code we pragmad out (without really optimizing for data access other than the outer loop)  yields FPS 30 and average frame time 1ms
+Using the scaled pixels code we pragmad out (without really optimizing for data access other than the outer loop)  yields FPS 30 and average frame time 21ms
+Moving it to SoA worsens performance tho to like 20 FPS?

 ## Final performance